Contact Us (323) 455-2498

 How to Get the Best Settlement for a Neck and Back Injury

 The first step to getting the best settlement is to document everything.
-Keep detailed records of your medical treatment, including every doctor visit, diagnostic test, surgery, prescription, and physical therapy session.
-Hold on to all medical bills and receipts related to transportation, equipment, or in-home care.
-These records show the full cost of your injury settlement and can significantly increase your average settlement amount.
+Make sure to keep detailed records of your medical treatment, including every doctor visit, diagnostic test, surgery, prescription, and physical therapy session.
+Hold on to all medical bills and receipts for transportation, medical equipment, or in-home care.
+These records don’t just support your injury claim; they show the true financial impact of your back or neck injury and often increase the average settlement amount.

-To build a compelling personal injury lawsuit, it is important to clearly understand your injury.
-Ask your doctors about long-term effects such as chronic pain, permanent disability, or required future care.
-Knowing whether your neck or back injury is temporary or life-altering can dramatically change your average back injury settlement or neck injury settlement.
+To build a compelling personal injury case, you need clarity about your medical outlook.
+Ask your doctors whether you’re likely to experience chronic pain, permanent disability, or the need for future care.
+It depends on whether a neck or back injury heals fully or becomes long-term.
+That distinction can dramatically change the value of an average back injury settlement or neck injury settlement.

 How a Personal Injury Lawyer Can Maximize Your Settlement